sassoftware/viya4-deployment/docs/user/Multi-Tenancy.md

 1. Create the folder structure detailed in the [Customize Deployment Overlays](../../README.md#customize-deployment-overlays).
 2. Copy the `./examples/multi-tenancy/openldap` folder into the `/site-config` folder.
 3. Locate the openldap-modify-mt-users-groups.yaml file in the `/openldap` folder.
-4. Modify it to match the desired setup.
-The file contains example user and groups defined for tenant1 and tenant2, make sure to update them to match your tenant IDs.
+4. Modify the file to match the desired setup.
+The initial file contains example users and groups defined for tenant1 and tenant2.
+Make sure that you change the tenant IDs.

 **Note:** You must configure all the tenant-specific users and groups during the initial deployment as this method can only be used when you are first deploying the OpenLDAP server.
 Subsequently, you can either delete and redeploy the OpenLDAP server with a new configuration or add users using `ldapadd`.